Brainiac (character): No Justice

 Brainiac later arrived on Earth again and battled the Justice League, who proved no match for him and his ship, until Superman arrived.
 However, he did not come to destroy the Earth, but to deliver a warning: that there is a cosmic-level threat in the universe coming to Earth, one that the heroes of Earth are woefully ill-prepared for.
 Brainiac thinks he can defeat the threat, but it means teaming up with Superman and the Justice League and combining members of the League with some of the most dangerous supervillains in the DC Universe and sending them into battle against this extinction-level menace.
 Four teams outfitted with Brainiac's technology are formed (including among other members, Lex Luthor, Batman, Wonder Woman, and Sinestro), with Brainiac himself working directly alongside his nemesis, Superman.

 The No Justice miniseries begins with the Omega Titans, the aforementioned threat, attacking Colu, Brainiac's homeworld, which explains Brainiac's kidnapping of Earth's superheroes and supervillains.
 Brainiac claims to have developed a plan to defeat the Omega Titans and the superheroes only need to follow his orders to win, but Amanda Waller uses the hidden Protocol XI, which involves kidnapping the world's most dangerous psychics, to probe Brainiac's mind and find out what he knows.
 The strain of the psychic attack causes Brainiac's head to explode, apparently killing him.

-In Scott Snyder's Justice League run, to fill in the gap left by Black Manta and the Joker, Lex Luthor sets Professor Ivo to work reconstructing Brainiac, with the intention of him joining the Legion of Doom.
-Despite teaming up with them, Brainiac does have his own motivations, including planning his revenge against Waller.
+His clone-son, Vril Dox/Brainiac II, later revealed that if Brainiac's plan had been followed, he would have hijacked the power of the Titans himself, destroyed Earth, and conquered Colu before going on to dominate the universe.

+Legion of Doom

+Brainiac's body is later recovered by Lex Luthor, who sets Professor Ivo on reconstructing it with the intention of the alien joining the Legion of Doom.
+He initially tries to betray the Legion soon after awakening, but Luthor is able to convince him that they are better off working together after a linking of their minds.
+The Legion's plan revolves around reviving and empowering a cosmic being named Perpetua.
+Brainiac aids them in this goal, and as a result is able to go around the multiverse and bottle "hypertime", essentially entirely different timelines.
+Confronting the Justice League in the 853rd century, Brainiac uses the knowledge and technology of these hundreds of advanced timelines to upgrade himself into Brainiac One Million, a colossal new form possessing unparalleled power.
+He plans to destroy the timelines he had abducted after completing his battle, to keep his knowledge exclusive, boasting that when this iteration of the multiverse dies, he alone will have its knowledge.
+Multiple alternate Justice Leagues from across the universe prove unable to defeat him even working together.
+However, when Perpetua is finally revived at full power, even his abilities prove nothing compared to her nigh-omnipotence, and she decides to use it to turn him into her new control station/throne, effectively subverting him into a tool.